Ken Hill (playwright): Biography

 Ken Hill was born in Birmingham, England on 28 January 1937.
 He was educated at King Edward VI's Grammar School, Camp Hill, Birmingham, after which he joined an amateur theatrical company, Crescent Theatre, sweeping the floor, making props, writing and directing.
 His first play, Night Season, was put on at the Alexandra Theatre, Birmingham, in 1963.
 For a time, he worked as an investigative journalist for ATV and it was there that he caused controversy with his report on corruption in Birmingham's local government.

 In 1970, Joan Littlewood's Theatre Workshop returned to the Theatre Royal Stratford East.
 A satire on local authorities was discussed as a good subject for a new production, and Hill's name was put forward as a possible writer.
-The result of the collaboration Hill's Forward Up Your End (1970) was criticised by some of the press for its juvenile humour but Joan Littlewood liked it and Hill stayed on.
+The result of the collaboration Hill's Forward Up Your End (1970) was criticised by some of the press for its juvenile humor, but Joan Littlewood liked it and Hill stayed on.

 Hill worked as an actor in numerous productions but preferred writing.
 He was made associate director and resident writer at Theatre Workshop from 1970 to 1974 and from 1974 to 1976 he took over as artistic director, Joan Littlewood by this time having left for projects in Tunisia.

 Hill's productions there included Is Your Doctor Really Necessary?
 (1973), a collaboration with songwriter Tony Macaulay, The Count of Monte Cristo (1974), Gentlemen Prefer Anything (1974) and Dracula (1974).
 He then became artistic director of the Musical Theatre Company, directing for the West End: Joseph and the Amazing Technicolor Dreamcoat at the Westminster Theatre (for Andrew Lloyd Webber), The Mikado, and Fiddler on the Roof.
-Other West End credits include playdoctoring productions of Drake's Dream and Wren.
+Other West End credits include Playdoctoring productions of Drake's Dream and Wren.

 Shortly after, he was commissioned by the National Theatre for a version of The Hunchback of Notre-Dame.
-He then wrote and directed for television: All the Fun of the Fair – in the course of his life, Hill wrote over 100 scripts for various television programmes.
+He then wrote and directed for television: All the Fun of the Fair – in the course of his life, Hill wrote over 100 scripts for various television programs.
 His other commissions for various theatres include: The Curse of the Werewolf, The Mummy's Tomb, Mafeking, The Three Musketeers, Bel Ami, The Living Dead, and a new translation of Jacques Offenbach's La Vie parisienne.
 Hill was also commissioned for productions of Sweeney Todd, Little Shop of Horrors, and a Narnia trilogy.
 He also adapted and directed two books by Catherine Cookson and completed a third for the Birmingham Repertory Theatre.